Music, Medicine and Mind

 by Steve Neumann

-Neurologist Aaron Berkowitz, B.A./B.S. ’99, grew up with a love of classical music, especially Romantic composers like Chopin and Rachmaninoff.
+Neurologist Aaron Berkowitz, B.A./B.S. ’99, grew up with a love of classical music, especially the Romantics like Chopin and Rachmaninoff.
 He also played the piano with dreams of one day dabbling in composition.
 At the same time, Berkowitz imagined a career in medicine.
 So when he came to GW as an undergrad in 1996, he pursued a double major in music and biology.

 The disciplines of music and medicine don’t seem to overlap in any Venn diagram of possible careers, but Berkowitz has been able to combine the improvisation inherent in some types of music with his work as a physician serving marginalized communities and contributing to global health equity.

-But like the meandering melody of a Chopin nocturne, Berkowitz’s path from collegiate neophyte to the seasoned physician he is nearly 30 years later has been a winding one.
+But like a meandering melody of a Chopin nocturne, Berkowitz’s path from collegiate neophyte to the seasoned physician he is nearly 30 years later has been a winding one.

-After graduating from GW in 1999, Berkowitz took a year off to live in Paris before enrolling in medical school at Johns Hopkins University.
+After graduating from GW in 1999, Berkowitz took a year off to study music in Paris before enrolling in medical school at Johns Hopkins University in 2000.
 By his third year, however, the high pressure, long hours and little sleep began to wear him down.
-So he decided to turn back to his love of music and attend Harvard for a Ph.D. in ethnomusicology, the anthropological study of music focused on the cultural and social contexts of the people who create it.
+So he decided to turn back to his love of music and attend Harvard for a Ph.D. in ethnomusicology—an anthropological study of music from the cultural and social aspects of the people who make it.

-After earning his doctorate in 2009, Berkowitz returned to Johns Hopkins to finish his medical degree and then completed his residency in neurology at Harvard Medical School’s Brigham and Women’s Hospital in 2014.
+After finishing his ethnomusicology degree in 2009, Berkowitz returned to Johns Hopkins to finish earning his medical degree and then completed his residency in neurology at Harvard Medical School’s Brigham and Women’s Hospital and Massachusetts General Hospital in 2014.

 Then Berkowitz was finally able to create his own career Venn diagram of the two, something he says wouldn’t have been possible without his experience at GW.